junxit/us-congress-bills-112/metadata.md

 - 2012-12-21 — Senate amendment agreed to: Amendment SA 3434 agreed to in Senate by Unanimous Consent.
 - 2012-12-21 — Senate amendment proposed (on the floor): Amendment SA 3434 proposed by Senator Reid for Senator Vitter.(consideration: CR S8378-8379; text: CR S8378-8379)
 - 2012-12-21 — Senate amendment submitted
+- 2012-12-27 — Message on Senate action sent to the House.
+- 2012-12-27 — Received in the House.
+- 2012-12-27 — Referred to the House Committee on Financial Services.